 According to the standards, non-exempt drivers without compliant ELDs or grandfathered AOBRDs will receive a fine.
-These fines can be hefty, upwards to thousands of dollars.
+These fines can be hefty.
+In fact, they can be upwards to thousands of dollars.

 Upcoming Issues and Concerns to Think About

-Trucking is one of the most common jobs in the United States, and implementing the ELD mandate is a massive undertaking.
-Things are bound to go wrong, but, in the end, the devices will improve highway safety dramatically.
-Several concerns have yet to be worked out that can cause issues in the coming months and years, such as:
+Trucking is one of the most common jobs in the United States, and.
+Implementing the ELD mandate is a massive undertaking.
+Things are bound to go wrong.
+In the end, the devices will improve highway safety dramatically.
+A few concerns have yet to be worked out that can cause issues in the coming months and years.
+These include:

-- ELD isn’t allowed everywhere – Some areas prohibit commercial vehicles having an ELD.
+- ELD isn’t allowed everywhere.
+Some areas prohibit commercial vehicles from having an ELD.
 These areas include any US government or government contractor facilities.

-To ensure that you aren’t caught off-guard, start looking for an ELD provider today.
+Start looking for an ELD provider today to ensure that you aren’t caught off-guard.
 It’s going to take time to make the change and learn how to use the device properly.
-Plus, if you have a fleet, you’ll need plenty of time to train drivers and other personnel on using the system.
+Also, if you have a fleet, you’ll need plenty of time to train drivers and other personnel on using the system.

 TruckingOffice Has the Solution for Your ELD Needs

 With the TruckingOffice ELD System, getting compliant is quick and affordable.
 The easy plug-and-play feature will have you feeling like a pro in no time.
-You’ll appreciate the flexibility that allows you to use your own devices whether you’re using an Android, iPhone, or a tablet.
+You’ll appreciate the flexibility that allows you to use your own devices.
+Whether you’re using an Android, iPhone, or tablet, our system is compatible.

-Our ELD system is FMCSA certified and highly recommended by truckers who are already enjoying the benefits of our product.
-We have experts available to assist you in any way to be sure the process of switching is as stress-free as possible.
+Our ELD system is FMCSA certified and highly recommended by truckers.
+Many are already enjoying the benefits of our product.
+We have experts available to assist you in any way.
+Our goal is to make the process of switching is as stress-free as possible.

 Time is running out.
 Get started today to be sure there are no unexpected delays.
 Sign up for your TruckingOffice ELD System here.